sstrigler/JSJaC/README.md

 ### Example

-For an example on how to use this library within your web application please have to look at 'examples/simpleclient.html'.
+For an example on how to use this library within your web application please have to look at 'examples/simpleclient.html' or 'examples/simpleCrossDomainClient.html'.

 Supported Browsers and Platforms
 --------------------------------